pixelwave/Wake-On-ESP32/README.md

 <img width="501" alt="Screenshot 2024-01-04 at 09 27 07" src="https://github.com/pixelwave/Wake-On-ESP32/assets/19491804/090095f4-51db-453c-ae6c-5c5cf84123a4">

-The system connects to standard mainboard F_PANEL pins and supports _< shortpress >_ and _< longpress >_ behavior.
+The system connects to standard mainboard F_PANEL pins and supports _< shortpress >_ and _< longpress >_ behavior of the power button.
 Additonally it reads directly the Power LED state.
+The PCIe card has additional inputs for the standard power button and LED pins from the PC enclosure so you can use both - remote and local control.

 **Wireing (PRO Version)**
 ![WOESP32-Pro-POE](https://github.com/pixelwave/Wake-On-ESP32/assets/19491804/a4989e78-f4bb-4191-9037-2a1411423622)